00fox/Ds2vJoy/README.md

   - (long press, can use timestamp and on release)
 - SCROLL_UP_VARIABLE, SCROLL_DOWN_VARIABLE
   - if on trigger, variable speed following the pressure force, otherwise exponential
+  - fixed scroll adjusted for games that don't support the number of wheel ticks signal
 - MUTE_SOUND
 - VOLUME_UP, VOLUME_DOWN
   - if on trigger, variable speed following the pressure force, otherwise exponential